 Udacity is like Coursera in many ways.
-The platform has an equally impressive lineup of courses, but leans towards partnering with industry giants and strategic partners (such as Google, Facebook, AT&T, Georgia Tech, etc.) in an effort to (1) get you aligned with learning skills that are actually in demand by the real world right now and (2) get you a job once you’re done.
+The platform has an equally impressive lineup of courses, but leans towards partnering with industry giants and strategic partners (such as Google, Facebook, AT&T, Georgia Tech, etc.).
+Udacity’s goal is to (1) learn skills that are actually in demand and (2) get you a job.

 As a matter of fact, they are so committed to this mission that they recently launched their Nanodegree Plus that guarantees you a job within six months of graduation or your money back!
 Now that’s hard to top.

-What exactly is a Nanodegree you ask?
-Nanodegrees are similar to Coursera’s specialization.
-It takes what could otherwise be a string of standalone courses and combines them as a complete holistic program that prepares the student to be an expert in a particular domain.
+Nanodegrees are similar to Coursera’s Specialization: They combine related courses into a holistic program that prepares the student to be an expert in a particular domain.
 Udacity initially launched these Nanodegrees in collaboration with Google when they first offered their Android Developer Nanodegree back in 2015.

 Nanodegree programs currently cost USD $200-$300/month (scholarships are available) and run between 6 and 12 months.
 However, in many cases you can decide how long it takes for you to finish.
 Udacity offers some awesome incentives for finishing early (besides not shelling out $200 per month I mean).
 In the case of the Android Developer program for example there were opportunities to get an all-expense paid trip to Google, have half your tuition refunded, etc.

 I’ve personally found the Udacity courses every bit as challenging as Coursera, but Udacity provides you with extra help from coaches who are industry experts.
 Coaches will review code, answer questions you might have, and jump into the online class forums along with your peers to offer support.